theearlofsandwich/ckeditor_quick_upload/README.md

 ckeditor_quick_upload
 =====================

-Adds Quick Upload to CKEditor, with auto folder creation based on content type.
+Adds Quick Upload to CKEditor in Drupal, with auto folder creation based on content type.